 Working in Canada is a comprehensive source of information on regulated trades and professions in Canada.
 It contains information on entry requirements in both official languages and is the only site designed primarily for professional or trades people moving within Canada.
 It also provides information for persons considering immigration to Canada.

-International Credentials Evaluation Service (ICES) evaluates formal for-credit educational programs of study for people who have studied in other provinces or countries and determines comparable levels in British Columbian and Canadian terms.
+There are several options available for credentials evaluation services.
+The supplier evaluates formal for-credit educational programs of study for people who have studied in other provinces or countries and determines comparable levels in British Columbian and Canadian terms.
 Membership applicants are responsible for payment in full of all fees, including investigation fees for an extra-jurisdictional review, admission fees and other reasonable assessments.
-Download the BCSLA ICES Evaluation Requirements.

 Are you ready to apply for BCSLA registration?
 Go to the on-line Licensure Self-Assessment Tool.